Michal Zielinski - Welcome to my webpage.

 Welcome and thank you for visiting my webpage.

-I am head of Department of Quantum Physics at Institute of Physics, Nicolaus Copernicus University, Torun, Poland.
+I am a full professor at the Department of Quantum Physics at Institute of Physics, Nicolaus Copernicus University, Torun, Poland.

 Back to the beginning...